madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

 Before a team member goes on holiday they should be sure to handover anything that only they have had sight of, although try not to let that happen.
 If this information isn't recent it's worth looking at how communication is working across the team.

 On the client side, it can be difficult to fully envision and grasp the use cases without going on site and working alongside the end users and stakeholders to understand their goals.
-Teams should be empowered and encouraged to go to the client or bring them into the office to facilitate this transfer of knowledge.
+Teams should feel empowered and encouraged to go to the client or bring them into the office to facilitate this transfer of knowledge.
 At the end of the day our clients know their business better than we do and that value should be leveraged.

 ## Testing and phasing of processes